digitaledsafety/audio.digitaledsafety.github.io/README.md

 ## Getting Started

-To get started with AudioGrid, simply visit the [AudioGrid website](https://audiogrid.io) and start creating!
+To get started with AudioGrid, simply visit the [Audio website](https://audio.digitaleducationsafety.org) and start creating!

 ### Tutorial: Creating Your First Synthesizer